soggybag/Orange-Tree/README.md

 ### SKShapeNode

-Use an SKShapeNode.
+Use an `SKShapeNode`.
 Add a shape node and draw a line in touches moved.

 Add a var to hold the shape node.
 Add this to the top of the `GameScene` class.